 Connecting with decision makers

-Our Hearings, Our Voice reports regularly to the Children’s Hearing Improvement Partnership (CHIP) who will support the work of the Board by ensuring that change is implemented across Partners.
+Our Hearings, Our Voice reports regularly to the Children’s Hearings Improvement Partnership (CHIP) who will support the work of the Board by ensuring that change is implemented across Partners.
 The Principal Reporter for the Scottish Children’s Reporter Administration (SCRA) and the National Convener of Children’s Hearings Scotland (CHS) will be key links for Our Hearings, Our Voice.

 Our approach will include delivering training and presentations to corporate parents and people in powerful positions, to help them understand participation, children’s rights, demonstrate trauma informed practice and how to involve children and young people in decision making.

 One of our core values is innovation and we will regularly look to extend beyond our creative boundaries, working in ways that further develop our own participative practices.

 All of this has to be encapsulated by trauma informed, and appropriate levels of support for the children and young people involved with Our Hearings, Our Voice.
 We have developed a range of layers of support.